codewario/DrProfessorsHandyTranslator/README.md

 ![Room 264](https://static.wikia.nocookie.net/undertale/images/d/dd/Room_264_screenshot.gif)

-Have your friends *just* discovered the internet, only to be corrupted by some abominable force of darkness and suddenly they start spewing *this* crapola?
+Have your friends *just* discovered the front page of the internet, only to be corrupted by some abominable force of darkness and suddenly they start spewing *this* crapola?

 Well, I can't fix your broken friends (they took my certification away for that), but I *can* fix your ability to understand them beyond recognition! (litigation pending)